PedroGSantos/PedroGSantos/README.md

 ### About Me

 - :man_technologist: I'm a software engineer with 5+ years of experience.
-- 🔭 I’m currently working at @vonbraunlabs with Free Flow Technologies.
+- 🔭 I’m currently working at @vonbraunlabs with Free Flow, RFID and LLM Technologies.
 - 🌱 I enjoy contributing to open source projects.
 - :bulb: Interested in developing mobile and web applications.
 - 🎓 Finished a degree in Computer Science at @ufscar